Interracial marriage

+Mildred and Richard Loving (photo: 1967) were an example of a married interracial couple.

-Interracial marriage is a marriage involving spouses who belong to different "races" or racialized ethnicities.
+Interracial marriage is a marriage involving spouses who belong to different races or racialized ethnicities.

-In the past, such marriages were outlawed in certain U.S. states, Nazi Germany and apartheid-era South Africa as miscegenation (Latin: 'mixing types').
-The word, now usually considered pejorative, first appeared in Miscegenation: The Theory of the Blending of the Races, Applied to the American White Man and Negro, a hoax anti-abolitionist pamphlet published in 1864.
-Even in 1960, interracial marriage was forbidden by law in 31 U.S. states.
+In the past, such marriages were forbidden by law in Nazi Germany, certain U.S. states, and apartheid-era South Africa as miscegenation (Latin: 'mixing types') — a term which first appeared in Miscegenation: The Theory of the Blending of the Races, Applied to the American White Man and Negro, a hoax anti-abolitionist pamphlet published in 1864.
+By 1960, interracial marriage was outlawed in 31 U.S. states.

-It became legal throughout the United States in 1967, following the decision of the Supreme Court of the United States under Chief Justice Earl Warren in the case Loving v.
-Virginia, which ruled that race-based restrictions on marriages, such as the anti-miscegenation law in the state of Virginia, violated the Equal Protection Clause (adopted in 1868) of the United States Constitution.

 Legality

-Interracial marriage has been internationally protected under the UN's "The Universal Declaration of Human Rights" which has granted the right to marriage "without any limitation due to race, nationality or religion", since it was approved in 1948.
+Interracial marriage has been internationally protected under the Universal Declaration of Human Rights which granted the right to marriage "without any limitation due to race, nationality or religion", since it was accepted by the UN in 1948.
 Since its enactment, it has been accepted by nearly every nation on the globe.
 Despite this, interracial marriage was not legalized in all U.S. states until Loving v.
 Virginia in 1967 which legalized interracial marriage in all fifty states.
 In addition, the UDHR is not legally binding and thus it is not necessarily reflective of global policies on interracial marriage.

 A 2013 Gallup poll found that 11 percent of Americans said they disapprove of interracial marriage, compared with 94% who disapproved in 1958.
 In 1958, actor Sammy Davis Jr., who had faced a backlash for his involvement with a white woman, actress Kim Novak, briefly married a black woman to protect himself from mob violence.
 The opposition to interracial marriage in the United States prior to its legalization in 1967 was reflected by former president Harry S. Truman in 1963 who when asked by a reporter if interracial marriage would become widespread in the United States he responded, "I hope not; I don't believe in it.
 Would you want your daughter to marry a Negro?
 She won't love someone who isn't her color."
 African Americans' approval of interracial marriage has consistently been higher than whites' over the decades, and in 2013 Blacks' approval (96%) is now nearly universal, while whites' approval is at 84%.
 In 2021, 94% of U.S. adults approved of interracial marriages.
 In the past, many jurisdictions have had regulations banning or restricting not just interracial marriage but also interracial sexual relations, including Germany during the Nazi period, South Africa under apartheid, and many states in the United States prior to the 1967 landmark Supreme Court case Loving v.
 Virginia.